Paper TLDR Project

 • Starting from a MDS generation matrix for a MDS code, a natural question to ask is about how to encode a doubled length message more efficiently.

-• A construction is that, write $\bm = \bm_l \parallel \bm_r$, the codeword for next level would be $\enc_{i + 1}(\bm) = \enc_i(\bm_l) + \bt_1 \circ \enc_i (\bm_r) \parallel \enc_i(\bm_l) + \bt_2 \circ \enc_i (\bm_r)$.
+• Write $\bm = \bm_l \parallel \bm_r$, the codeword for next level would be $\enc_{i + 1}(\bm) = \enc_i(\bm_l) + \bt_1 \circ \enc_i (\bm_r) \parallel \enc_i(\bm_l) + \bt_2 \circ \enc_i (\bm_r)$.

 • The random foldable distribution additionally requires $\bt_1 \in (\field^\ast)^{n_i}$, and $\bt_1 + \bt_2 = 0$.